Sleep Scientist. A.I. Engineer. Data Aesthete.

 Will Coon-DeKuiper, PhD

 We spend a third of our lives asleep.
 Why?
-Decades of work shows that one of the most important functions of sleep is to support our cognitive faculties, and in particular, learning & memory.
-We “come online” every morning knowing who we are, where we’ve been, and where we’re going because of the experiences we have stored in memory.
-From this perspective, understanding how sleep shapes our memories gets at the very core of understanding who we are as thinking, knowing, conscious beings.
+Decades of work shows that one of the most important functions of sleep is to support our cognitive faculties—in particular, learning and memory.
+We “come online” every morning knowing who we are, where we’ve been, and where we’re going because of the experiences we have stored.
+Understanding how sleep shapes those memories gets at the very core of understanding who we are as thinking, conscious beings.
 A pretty compelling reason to do science!
-In my early work, I used concurrent scalp and intracranial EEG, coupled with tools from artificial intelligence and machine learning, to investigate how nested oscillations in the sleeping brain subserve "offline" learning and memory consolidation.
-Now, my work focuses on translating that understanding to (1) design Artificial Intelligence that "sleeps" to learn better, faster and more robustly, and to (2) manipulate or enhance human memory & glymphatic "brain maintenance" with closed-loop neural stimulation BCI (brain-computer interface) wearables during sleep.
-I also have a keen interest in data visualization and scientific art.

 Education